xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   Opens.IsBasis (Set.range (X.basicOpen : Γ(X, ⊤) → X.Opens))
 ```

-*Natural Language:* In an affine scheme, the basic open sets (corresponding to principal open subsets in the spectrum) form a topological basis.
+In an affine scheme, the basic open sets (corresponding to principal open subsets in the spectrum) form a topological basis.

 == Basic Opens are Affine